Our role in preventing youth access to our products

 That’s why our operations in our markets worldwide are required to follow marketing principles which are globally consistent and demonstrate our commitment to marketing appropriately.

-Our International Marketing Principles (IMP) provide detailed guidance on all aspects of our marketing of our conventional combustible tobacco products and our potentially reduced-risk products portfolio.
+Our International Marketing Principles (IMP), revised in 2019, provide detailed guidance on all aspects of our marketing of our conventional combustible tobacco products and our potentially reduced-risk products portfolio.
 Central to the principles is our commitment that our marketing is aimed only at adult consumers and is not designed to engage or appeal to youth.

 Our global approach requires all our operations in our markets, wherever possible, to: